fabmob/playground-standard-covoiturage/cmd/stdcov-cli/WIP.md

 - weburl required if deeplink supported.
 - long-lat in France ?

+Ideas:
+- Each unit test data set is on a separate day.
+It is therefore possible to consolidate unit test data into a single default dataset on which to run the test queries.
+- A flag "--failIfEmpty" which does not accept empty responses

 Validation:
 - Validate response data from file on import !
 - Options : do not allow undocumented status code